List of credit unions in the United States

-This is a list of credit unions in the United States.
+This is a partial list of credit unions in the United States.

 A credit union is a member-owned financial cooperative, democratically controlled by its members, and operated for the purpose of promoting thrift, providing credit at competitive rates, and providing other financial services to its members.
 Credit unions in the United States may either be chartered by the federal government or a state government.
 The National Credit Union Administration is the U.S. independent federal agency that supervises and charters federal credit unions.
-As of 2016, in the United States, there were 5,757 federally insured credit unions with 103.992 million members comprising 45.4 percent of the economically active population.
-As of December 31, 2021, there were 4,942 federally insured credit unions in the United States with 129.6 million members.
+As of December 31, 2022, there were 4,760 federally insured credit unions in the United States with 135.3 million members.